spatie/phpunit-watcher/README.md

 composer global require spatie/phpunit-watcher
 ```

-After that `phpunit-watcher watch` can be run in any directory on your system.
+After that `phpunit-watcher` can be run in any directory on your system.

 Alternatively you can install the package locally as a dev dependency in your project